Shohreh Bayat: Career

-She has officiated in 3 Olympiads 2014,2016 & 2018 and was arbiter in many FIDE events including world Cades, Youth, Junior, seniors, as well as continental events.
+She has officiated in 5 Olympiads 2014, 2016, 2018, 2022, 2024 and was arbiter in many FIDE events including world Cades, Youth, Junior, seniors, as well as continental events.

-Shohreh also worked in many top level International events as Chief or Deputy including Norway Chess, Gibraltar, London Chess Classic, Abu Dhabi Masters, Sharjah Masters, and Thailand Chess Festival.
+Shohreh also worked in many top level International events such as Norway Chess, Gibraltar, London Chess Classic, Abu Dhabi Masters, Sharjah Masters,Hastings ,Thailand Chess Festival, and Bangkok Chess Open.

 Awards and honors

 Bayat was awarded an International Women of Courage Award in 2021 for being a champion for women’s rights and ignoring the Iranian government threats.